Skip to main content

 Can my parent keep property tax help after moving to a nursing home?

 Sometimes, yes.
-Iowa’s homestead rules and the property tax credit instructions both recognize some nursing-home situations if the home is maintained and not rented to someone else.
+Iowa’s homestead rules and property tax credit instructions both recognize some nursing-home situations if the home is maintained and not rented to someone else.
 If the senior rents out the old home or no longer qualifies as a homeowner, rent reimbursement may be the better path.

 Which office should I call in Iowa: assessor, treasurer, or board of supervisors?